vLeov/php-chess/docs/heuristics.md

-A chess game can be thought of in terms of snapshots describing what's going on the board as reported by a number of evaluation features, thus, chess positions can be evaluated by considering the heuristics of the game.
+A chess game can be thought of in terms of snapshots describing what's going on the board as reported by a number of evaluation features, thus, chess games in the form of a PGN movetext can be evaluated by considering those.

 Let's look at the `Chess\Heuristics` methods available through the following example: